Parvati: Arts

 From sculpture to dance, many Indian arts explore and express the stories of Parvati and Shiva as themes.
 For example, Daksha Yagam of Kathakali, a form of dance-drama choreography, adapts the romantic episodes of Parvati and Shiva.

 The Gauri-Shankar bead is a part of religious adornment rooted in the belief of Parvati and Shiva as the ideal equal complementing halves of the other.
 Gauri-Shankar is a particular rudraksha (bead) formed naturally from the seed of a tree found in India.
 Two seeds of this tree sometimes naturally grow as fused and are considered symbolic of Parvati and Shiva.
 These seeds are strung into garlands and worn, or used in malas (rosaries) for meditation in Saivism.

 Numismatics

 Ancient coins from Bactria (Central Asia) of Kushan Empire era, and those of king Harsha (North India) feature Uma.
 These were issued sometime between the 3rd- and 7th-century AD.
 In Bactria, Uma is spelled Ommo, and she appears on coins holding a flower.
 On her coin is also shown Shiva, who is sometimes shown in the ithyphallic state holding a trident and standing near Nandi (his vahana).
 On coins issued by king Harsha, Parvati and Shiva are seated on a bull and the reverse of the coin has Brahmi script.

 Major temples

 Parvati is often present with Shiva in Saivite Hindu temples all over South Asia and Southeast Asia.

 Some locations (Pithas or Shaktipeeths) are considered special because of their historical importance and legends about their origins in the ancient texts of Hinduism.

-Each major Parvati-Shiva temple is a pilgrimage site that has an ancient legend associated with it, which is typically a part of a larger story that links these Hindu temples across South Asia with each other.

 List of temples

-Some temples where Parvati can be found include: